-The winningest coach in Iona College men's soccer history, Fernando Barboto is in his tenth season at the helm of the Gaels.
+The winningest coach in Iona College men's soccer history, Fernando Barboto is in his 11th season at the helm of the Gaels.

 In 2010, Iona was a MAAC Championship Finalist, losing a heart breaker versus St. Peters 2-1.
 2010 marked a remarkable season as the Gaels started at least five freshmen per game.
 After losing a senior class of nine in 2009, Coach Barboto and his staff managed to recruit one of the best recruiting classes in the country and continue Iona’s success with a young team.
 2010 accolades included a MAAC Rookie of the Year selection and three MAAC All-Rookie Team selection.
 Sophomore Alvaro Torrecilla earned Male Student-Athlete of the Year by the Student Athletic Advisory Committee, as his 3.97 GPA was tops among male athletes.
 Senior Mario Rios was named to the 2010 Mac Herman Watch List, the highest individual honor in intercollegiate soccer and was named the 2011 male recipient of the Joseph O'Connell Award, presented to Iona's most outstanding senior sportsmen.